The Berlin NGO Behind Kremlin Critic Navalnys Rescue - UrduPoint

 In spite of its humanitarian efforts, Cinema for Peace has also drawn criticism for trying to whitewash media coverage and a lack of transparency over its funding.

-According to the organisation's website, film producer and concert promoter Bizilj launched the initiative after the New York terrorist attacks of September 11, 2001.
+According to the organisation's website, film producer and concert promoter Bizilj launched the initiative after the US attacks of September 11, 2001.

 His goal was to "influence through films the perception and resolution of global social, political, and humanitarian challenges of our time -- and especially to oppose war and terror".